 Big Axe Craft Beer Festival

 This four-day festival is jam-packed with an exciting array of fun activities and awesome entertainment appealing to all ages.
-There will be over 50 vendors in attendance this year, a wide variety of food trucks on site, and there will also be live music for everyone to enjoy.
+There will be vendors from across Atlantic Canada in attendance this year, a wide variety of food trucks on site, and there will also be live music for everyone to enjoy.

 Details